schmamps/yu-dereader/README.md

 # Angola Maldives

-Angola Maldives is a Chrome extension to reveal Dinosaur Comics' easter eggs.
+Foremost, Angola Maldives is a Chrome extension to reveal Dinosaur Comics' easter eggs.

+It's also an experimental playground for various programming concepts.

+# Usage
+Most eggs are displayed automatically.
-Double click the comic to toggle between standard view and `&butiwouldratherbereading=thelastdinosaurcomicever` and other variations.
+Double click the comic to toggle between standard view, `&butiwouldratherbereading=thelastdinosaurcomicever`, and other variations.

 ## Installation